Trinidad, Cuba: Ultimate Travel Guide

 There is quite a stretch of white sand at Playa Ancón, and though the beach can get crowded with locals on the weekends during the summer, you’ll always find a place if you walk down the beach.
 You’ll find all the standard beach facilities here, including chairs and umbrellas for rent (even if you don’t stay at the resort) and a variety of small restaurants and bars on the beach.

 Other than enjoying the crystal clear waters and white sand, a favorite activity is snorkeling.
-You can book a catamaran ride to the nearby Cayo Blanco – a cay just offshore – that will let you enjoy fantastic snorkeling spots and a white-sand “deserted island.”
+You can book a catamaran ride to the nearby Cayo Blanco – a cay just offshore.
+These catamaran tours to Cayo Blanco are generally inexpensive and are a great way to have an even more thrilling beach day that feels like a day trip from Trinidad.

 Where To Stay in Trinidad

-Trinidad is filled with countless casas particulares – private guesthouses owned by Cubans – as well as a handful of small, historic boutique hotels.
-While the city boasts an Iberostar property, Iberostar Grand Trinidad, that is worth considering if you love larger hotels, you won’t find any gleaming, modern luxury hotels as you would in Havana.
+Trinidad is filled with countless casas particulares – private guesthouses owned by Cubans – as well as a handful of small, historic boutique hotels and just a few larger hotels to choose from.
+These are the best places to stay in Trinidad:

 Casa Jesús Maria 407 ($)

-A lovely, historic guesthouse in the center of Old Trinidad, Casa Jesús MarÃa 407 is the perfect choice to bask in the beauty of the colonial old city.
+A lovely, historic guesthouse in the center of Old Trinidad, Casa Jesús María 407 is the perfect choice to bask in the beauty of the colonial old city.
 Comfortable, large rooms filled with antique furniture have been recently updated.
+You’ll love the outdoor patio with a bar and covered tables for afternoon drinks.

 Hostal Cabriales ($)